giellalt/dict-sms-mul/00readme.txt

 07 - list of plants with Russian, Finnish, Latin translation, provided by Natalia Vaskova (SAKK course 2012/13)

-08 - sms wordlist of almost 5000 entries with multiple translations and links to audio files stored at LAT, the wordlist was compiled by Espen Sommer Eide (http://www.languagememory.org) in collaboration with KSDP
+08 - sms wordlist of almost 5000 entries with multiple translations and links to audio files stored at TLA (http://tla.mpi.nl), the wordlist was compiled by Espen Sommer Eide (http://www.languagememory.org) in collaboration with KSDP

 =====
 Pronouns